alexdevero/instatron/README.md

 # Instagram desktop uploader

-Cool Instagram desktop uploader app build with electron.
+A simple Instagram desktop uploader & client app build with electron.
+Share your photos and images just like on your mobile phone!

 ### Table of contents